 The first thing that you need to keep in mind when looking for a new AC unit is the various types available.
 While central air is still popular, it’s no longer the only option.
 You can choose between:

 - A Mini-Split – Mini-splits are wall-mounted AC systems that are entirely self-contained.
 They are designed to cool only part of a home, such as a large room or an entire floor, while another mini-split or two is needed for the other sections of the house.
 This system allows you to create zones with different temperatures, which can be a bonus for those who live with people who prefer different comfort levels.
+Mini-splits are energy-efficient, easy to install, and a great option for homes without existing ductwork.

 - Classic Central Air – Central air systems haven’t changed much over the years, although they have become much more energy-efficient.
 These systems connect to your existing furnace and ductwork.
 The AC unit sits outside of the home, cooling down the air that is then pumped through the ductwork to make the house comfortable.
 A central air system is also good at removing humidity from the air.
+This is an excellent choice for consistent cooling throughout your home.

 - A Packaged AC – Unlike central air systems, packaged air conditioning units have everything that they need to cool off your air in one single unit.
 They contain the condenser and more, leaving them able to operate without a furnace or ductwork attached to them.
 If your home lacks ductwork, this is a great option.
 In addition, you can choose from window-mounted units that only cool part of the home or a larger air conditioner that takes care of your whole house.
+Packaged systems are compact and ideal for homes with limited space.

 Size and Capacity Matter